angular/angular/aio/content/guide/quickstart.md

       Configuration for Angular CLI.
-      In this file you can set several defaults and also configure what files are included when your project is build.
+      In this file you can set several defaults and also configure what files are included when your project is built.
       Check out the official documentation if you want to know more.

     </td>